MkDay/Post-Collection/Measure-Distance-Between-Two-Points-In-An-Image-Using-JavsScript-Post.md

 #### (5) *getDistance()* function

-Now we have the distance which is in pixels, so we should convert it to the centimeter.
+Now we have the distance in pixels, so we should convert it to the centimeter.

 * 1 pixels = 0.0264583333cm

-* distance in centimeter = distance in pixels × 0.0264583333
+* Distance in centimeter = distance in pixels × 0.0264583333

 ```javascript